fervelgo/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Both work.
+JWT stores the token client side, instead of the session server side.
+This is less information to store in the server.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It encrypts the passwords such that if any bad actor gains access to the database, it's encrypted information.

 3. How are unit tests different from integration and end-to-end testing?

+Integration tests test how different parts of the application work together.
+Unit tests test how specific parts work in isolation

 4. How does _Test Driven Development_ change the way we write applications and tests?

+The workflow of writing code changes, such that we refactor code in order to pass a pre-established test which, if done correctly, properly defines how we would want our code to work.